 Selective incorporation of the C-F bond as a conformational tool in quadruplex DNA ligand design

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.